shaneholloman/codemapper/README.md

 - [ ] Implement a clever way to include images in the artifacts, maybe base64 encode them directly to the markdown file, but that could chew thru tokens at prompt time?
 Suggestions?
 - [ ] Add support for other Git hosting services (e.g., GitLab, Bitbucket)
 - [ ] Implement a progress indicator for cloning/analyzing large repositories
-- [ ] Table of Contents in some cases needs improvement.
+- [x] Table of Contents in some cases needs improvement.
 We may add some ignores
+    - [ ] For TOC consider a more robust library like `md_toc` no user complaints yet
 - [x] Use changelog.md for version history

 ## Contributing